DriesCruyskens/openfaas-faasd-cron-connector-template/functions/README.md

 `faas-cli build`, `faas-cli push` and `faas-cli deploy` can be combined in a single command: `faas-cli up`.

-There is a third command: `faas-cli publis` which combines `faas-cli build` and `faas-cli push` and enables multi-arch containers using Dockerbuildx.
+There is a third command: `faas-cli publish` that combines `faas-cli build` and `faas-cli push` and enables multi-arch containers using Docker buildx.

 When deploying function to anything different than your local machine, we shouldn’t use `faas up` because this does not take into account the differences in architecture between local and remote machine.
-I had the problem using an m1 Mac: `faas-cli up` wouldn’t work because I was building the images in arm64 and GC Compute Instances are amd64.
+I had the problem using an m1 Mac: `faas-cli up` wouldn’t work because I was building the images on arm64 and GC Compute Instances are amd64/x86-64.
 - <https://docs.openfaas.com/cli/templates/>
 - <https://github.com/openfaas/templates/issues/232>
 - <https://docs.openfaas.com/cli/build/>

-To cross compile you need to use the `publish` and `deploy` commands separately:
+So, to cross compile you need to use the `publish` and `deploy` commands separately:

 ```bash
 faas-cli publish —platforms linux/amd64 && faas deploy